ThiagoDiasV/computer-store-api/backend/README.md

     (venv) root/silvertec/backend $ python manage.py migrate
     (venv) root/silvertec/backend $ python manage.py runserver

+Obs: if you already tested running server using Docker and docker-compose, please delete sqlite database generated locally by docker to migrate database correctly using local Python.

 ### Deployed API

 You can use Silvertec Rest API at Heroku deployed app: